mpv-player/mpv/DOCS/waf-buildsystem.rst

 mpv's custom configure step on top of waf
 =========================================

-To some extents mpv has a custom build system written on top of waf.
-This document will not go over the standard waf behaviour as that is documented in the `Waf book <http://docs.waf.googlecode.com/git/book_17/single.html>`_.
+To some extent mpv has a custom build system written on top of waf.
+This document will not go over the standard waf behavior as that is documented in the `Waf book <http://docs.waf.googlecode.com/git/book_17/single.html>`_.

-All of the configuration process is handled with a declarative approach.
+All of the configuration processes are handled with a declarative approach.
 Lists of dictionaries define the checks, and some custom Python code traverses these lists and depending on the check definition it calls into the actual waf API.